richardjmartino/Research-website/content/authors/admin/_index.md

 - Visitors
 ---

-Richard J. Martino is an epidemiologist and data analyst at the Center for Health, Identity, Behavior, and Prevention Studies (CHIBPS) at Rutgers University.
+Richard J. Martino is an epidemiologist and data analyst.
 His research interests include TB/HIV, global health, social determinants of health, and LGBTQ+ health.
 Please use the contact form below or reach out through Twitter if you would like to connect!